-While Wi-Fi data can be encrypted, encryption has to be turned on.
-However, cellular data, on the other hand, is encrypted by default.
+While Wi-Fi data can get encrypted, encryption has to get turned on.
+However, cellular data, on the other hand, is already encrypted by default.

-Further, cellular network security updates are made by network operators who have dedicated cybersecurity staff and strong financial and reputational incentives to ensure that security is maintained.
-Wi-Fi security updates are managed by individuals network owners who can delay or miss security updates more easily.
+Cellular network security updates of network consist of operators who have a cybersecurity staff.
+As well as strong financial and reputational incentives.
+This ensure that security is being maintained.
+Wi-Fi security updates get taken care of by individuals network owners who can delay or miss security updates more easily.
 Wi-Fi networks are also more easily hackable, which can enable cybercriminals to gain access to customer’s smartphone devices and personal financial data.

-The third area of technological innovation that will help retailers to improve sales and customer experience is happening behind the scenes in operational and logistics platforms, according to Cordero.
+The last area of innovation in e-commerce is behind the scenes in operational and logistics platforms.

-The rise of e-commerce and omnichannel has changed the way retailers deliver goods from point A to point B. It’s no longer just about delivering goods to a set number of stores on a regular schedule; today it’s about providing millions of products to doorsteps in less than a day.
+The rise of e-commerce and omnichannel has changed the way retailers deliver goods.
+It’s no longer just about delivering goods to a set number of stores on a regular schedule.
+Today it’s about providing millions of products to doorsteps in less than a day.
 To meet this demand, retailers must have a firm grasp of their inventory and supply-chain management.

 Many retailers will adopt innovative IoT asset tracking solutions.
-NB-IoT and LTE-M, which is also known as CAT-M1, are cellular technology solutions which enable businesses to track assets across supply chains.
+NB-IoT and LTE-M, which is also known as CAT-M1, are cellular technology solutions.
+They enable businesses to track assets across supply chains.
 These technologies are a part of a new class of low-cost LPWA technologies specifically designed for low-bandwidth/long-distance transmissions and low power consumption.
-They support many IoT applications that require large numbers of devices to transmit only small amounts of data, such as sensors on a fleet of trucks or pallet shipments sending GPS coordinates.
+They support many IoT applications that require large numbers of devices to transmit only small amounts of data.
+Such as sensors on a fleet of trucks or pallet shipments sending GPS coordinates.

-Retailers who want to offer the next generation of in-store shopping experience to customers should familiarize themselves with these offerings and assure that they are deploying the right digital connectivity infrastructure to meet consumers’ demands.
+Retailers who want to offer the next generation of in-store shopping to customers should learn about these offerings.
+It is critical to assure that they are deploying the right digital connectivity to meet consumers’ demands.